Use of chemical weapons in the Syrian civil war: Other allegations

-On 8 April 2016, a spokesman for the Jaysh al-Islam rebel group said that “weapons not authorized for use in these types of confrontations” had been used against Kurdish militia and civilians in Aleppo (160 killed or wounded).
-He stated that “One of our commanders has unlawfully used a type of weapon that is not included in our list”.
+On 8 April 2016, a spokesman for the Jaysh al-Islam rebel group said that "weapons not authorized for use in these types of confrontations" had been used against Kurdish militia and civilians in Aleppo (160 killed or wounded).
+He stated that "One of our commanders has unlawfully used a type of weapon that is not included in our list".
 He did not specify what substances were used but, according to Kurdish Red Crescent, the symptoms were consistent with the use of "chlorine gas or other agents".
-Jaysh al-Islam subsequently clarified that it was referring to “modified Grad rockets,” not chemical weapons.
+Jaysh al-Islam subsequently clarified that it was referring to "modified Grad rockets," not chemical weapons.

 On 4 May 2017, the BBC reported that, according to a Western intelligence agency, Syria was violating the 2013 disarmament deal by producing chemical and biological munitions at Masyaf, Dummar, and Barzeh.

 On 27 June 2017, US officials stated that the Syrian government was preparing at a Syrian base for what seemed another chemical attack.
 The Trump administration warned that if another attack occurred, President Assad would pay a heavy price.
 This threat came as the intelligence community stated that the activity was similar to the preparations leading to the attack in Khan Sheikhoun.

 Around 16 February 2018, the SOHR and the U.S.-backed Kurdish YPG stated that Turkey was suspected of conducting a chemical gas attack in Afrin.
-Syrian state news agency SANA, citing a doctor in a Afrin hospital, stated the shelling caused choking in six people.
+Syrian state news agency SANA, citing a doctor in an Afrin hospital, stated the shelling caused choking in six people.

 In April 2018, Human Rights Watch published a report based on seven data sources, including the UN investigations, and was able to confirm 85 chemical attacks between 21 August 2013 and 25 February 2018, including more than 50 perpetrated by the government (including 42 using chlorine, 2 using sarin and 7 using unspecified chemicals) and three by ISIS (using sulphur mustard), with the remainder not attributed.

 In October 2018, BBC Panorama and BBC Arabic investigated 164 reports of chemical attacks and were able to confirm 106 of them, 51 of which were certainly launched from the air and therefore could only have been perpetrated by the government or its allies.

-In February 2019, the German thinktank Global Public Policy Institute (GPPi) published a report that “credibly substantiated” 336 uses of chemical weapons in the Syrian war, 98% of them by the government or allied forces (including several attributed to the Syrian Army's elite Tiger Forces) and the remainder by ISIL.
+In February 2019, the German thinktank Global Public Policy Institute (GPPi) published a report that "credibly substantiated" 336 uses of chemical weapons in the Syrian war, 98% of them by the government or allied forces (including several attributed to the Syrian Army's elite Tiger Forces) and the remainder by ISIL.

 In May 2019, there were reports of a chemical attack on Kabana in Latakia.